mrnguyener21/YU-GI-OH-Filtering-Database/README.md

 -make filter button inside button say apply instead of filter, can be seen as more logical -possibly provide brief instructions for the filter -maybe instead of creating a new fetch call everytime try mapping through the given data
+- move pagination to cards
+- possibly change heights because they're going to be missaligned then